RonT23/WSN/README.md

 ![Alt text](./img/figure_5.png)

-**Figure 5** - The UOA WSN real-time monitoring and short-range forecasting web-gui
+**Figure 5** - The real-time monitoring and short-range forecasting web-gui

 Since the scope of this project is to propose a methodology for creating a complete application, here we provide the steps required to re-create our web-based user interface application.
 Once you complete these steps the result will be an interactive web-based graphical user interface for visualizing real-time meteorological data and short-range weather forecasts as depicted in Figure 5.
 However it should be noted that you must create a backend and monitoring system as predefined in order to see actual data in your application!